fmay/temp/.guides/sections.md

 for(initialX=50, gap=60, counter=0; counter<7; counter++)
 ```

-1. Initialises our variables in the first part of the statement, before the first `;`, so `initialX=50, gap=60, counter=0`.
+1. Initialises the variables you specify in the first part of the statement, before the first `;` so in our code `initialX=50, gap=60, counter=0`.
-1. Tests for the same condition for the loop to continue executing.
+1. After the first `;` comes the condition for the loop to continue executing, which is `counter<7`
-1. Increments the `counter` variable by 1. `counter++` is Javascript shorthand for `counter=counter+1`.
+1. After the second `;` you specify what should happen at the end of the loop.
+In our case, it increments the `counter` variable by 1. `counter++` is Javascript shorthand for `counter=counter+1`.

+##Video
+Let's have a look at a video that helps you visualise what's going on with our loop.

 ##While or For?
-It's really a matter of personal preference.
 For loops can result in shorter (terser) code as they do more in a single line.
-You can always substitute a for loop for a while loop and vice-versa.

-##Video
-Let's have a look at a video that helps you visualise what's going on with our loop.
+Most Javascript programmers prefer the *for* loop to the *while* loop.